wellcomecollection/wellcomecollection.org/lighthouse/server/README.md

   - `PORT` for the application port
   - `ADMIN_USER` and `ADMIN_PASSWORD` for basic auth protection (see next point)
 - Basic auth protection for new project creation: the default server [supports](https://github.com/GoogleChrome/lighthouse-ci/blob/main/docs/server.md#basic-authentication) HTTP Basic Auth by default, but applies it to _all_ endpoints.
 This application only protects `POST /v1/projects` (the new project creation endpoint), as all other admin-type routes are protected by the build token or the admin token.
 This endpoint should never be used in practice, but if it is (via the command line tool), the `basicAuth.username` and `basicAuth.password` options in the CLI will work with it.

+## Deployment

+The ECS task always uses the `latest` image, so to deploy this just build and push it to ECR, then restart any ECS tasks.